The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 This is literally the simplest strategy I’ve ever put in place for my clients.

-Much larger businesses and corporations all have strategic plans for how they are going to achieve their business goals – and often small business owners feel like they are too small to bother with creating a strategic plan for their business.
+Much larger businesses and corporations all have strategic plans for how they are going to achieve their business goals – and oftentimes, small business owners feel like they are too small to bother with creating a strategic plan for their business.

 But nothing could be further from the truth!